Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-2.md

 What to make?

-Your projectr should be a web pages that displays the information graphically.
+Your project should be a web pages that displays the information graphically.
 Your page should try and answer as many of these questions as possible.
 You can get creative.
 The images can be abstract.
 Have fun with the number!

 - How many passengers?
 - How many survived?